Reporting Verbs

 These verbs can have an -ing verb pattern:

-admit “I stole the money,” he admitted.
+admit | “I stole the money,” he admitted.
+He admitted stealing the money. |

-apologise for “I’m sorry I stole the money.”
+apologise for | “I’m sorry I stole the money.”
+He apologised for stealing the money. |

-complain about “It’s so hot inside,” he complained
+complain about | “It’s so hot inside,” he complained He complained about it being so hot inside. |

-deny “I didn’t break the vase.”
+deny | “I didn’t break the vase.”
+He denied breaking the vase. |

-insist on “I’m going to pay for these coffees,” my friend insisted.
+insist on | “I’m going to pay for these coffees,” my friend insisted.
+My friend insisted on paying for the coffees. |

-suggest “Let’s go for a walk,” she suggested.
+suggest | “Let’s go for a walk,” she suggested.
+She suggested going for a walk. |

 Tests Status